oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

        ![img]({{ '/assets/images/ermac_14.png' | relative_url }}){: .center-image }*(**Request a draw overlay for Xiaomi**)*

-    -  Briefly, similar to what happens regarding other devices, the accessibility service will check if the key** autoClickPerm2** is initialized to **"1"**, then it will do auto-clicking to enable the permission.
+    -  Briefly, similar to what happens regarding other devices, the accessibility service will check if the key **autoClickPerm2** is equal to **"1"**, then it will do auto-clicking to enable the permission.

        ![img]({{ '/assets/images/ermac_15.png' | relative_url }}){: .center-image }*(**Enabling a draw overlay for Xiaomi**)*